- About Us

 SARPL 5-man Field Size: 36m x 46m, with a preferred 3m boundary around the playing field

 Race-to-x Format: Teams will play in a race-2-x format, meaning they will be grouped in brackets of 5.
 Each team will play 4 prelim games and depending on the amount of teams entered in the division the competition will the proceed to quarters, semi’s and finals.
-The number of rounds and games depends on the number of team entries and time available on the day.
-Each match is made up of three games played in a race to 2 up to race to 7 format depending on the day, the first team to reach the specified win limit of games, wins that match.
-Unless specified otherwise at the team meetings, total game time are 3 minutes (3-man) or 5 minutes (5-man) with 1-2 minute between games for podding up and cleaning – hustle hustle hustle!
+Each match is made up of three games played in a race to 2 format.
+The first team to reach the specified win limit of games, wins that match.
+Unless specified otherwise at the team meetings, total game time are 3 minutes (3-man) or 5 minutes (5-man).

 WIN LOSS TIE (SARPL RULING)